 West Coast Environmental Law (WCEL) and the Canadian Parks and Wilderness Society (CPAWS-BC) collaborated to launch Blueprint for the Coast.
 We’re calling for the creation of a new provincial coastal strategy and law, to be co-developed with Indigenous governments and coordinated with federal and local governments, that will ensure that the right tools are in place to protect the coast and keep our ocean healthy.

-The best thing you can do to help is to send an email to the candidates in your riding.
+The best thing you can do to help is to send an email to your local MLA.
 We need to send the message to our provincial leaders that a comprehensive plan for the coast is vital to the future of coastal communities and MLAs listen to you, their constituents!
 For more ways you can help, follow us on Twitter or subscribe to our email newsletter.

 West Coast Environmental Law is a non-profit group of lawyers and strategists working to transform environmental decision-making and strengthen legal protection for the environment, in BC and across Canada.